bjaraujo/ENigMA/README.md

 #### Mesh Generation ####

 These examples show the mesh generation capability of the ENigMA library.
-The library pythonocc is used to build the CAD geometries and the ENigMA python wrapper to perform surface mesh generation.
+The [pythonocc](https://github.com/tpaviot/pythonocc) library is used to build the CAD geometries and the ENigMA python wrapper to perform surface mesh generation.

 To reproduce these examples: